leonavevor/mcp_travelassistant/README.md

 python py_mcp_travelplanner/control_server.py
 ```

-Note: some servers may expect environment variables or API keys; check the server's README under the corresponding server folder (for example `flight_server/flights_server_readme.md`) for provider-specific setup.
+**Note:** Some servers may expect environment variables or API keys; check the server's README under the corresponding server folder for provider-specific setup.

-CLI
+### CLI

 A simple CLI is available under `py_mcp_travelplanner/cli.py` and `py_mcp_travelplanner/cli_handlers.py`.
 You can run the CLI script to access helper commands used in development: